Death's-head

 of either larvae or pupae found during potato harvesting.

-As harvesting is now done by mechanical methods, there
+As harvesting is now done by mechanical methods, reports of this moth's

 Nottinghamshire record of a genuine migrant Death's-head

-Hawk-moth is of a female recorded by G. Shaw at East
+anonymously, for some reason.
+Previous records are of a female recorded at East

-Nottingham Natural History Museum) and most recently at Lound GP on 10/09/95,
+Nottingham Natural History Museum) and at Lound GP on 10/09/95

 adult photographed May 2018 |